kslaughter/opal/README.md

 ## Configuration Files

-The general structure of the configuration files is split up into five distinct sections: \[General\], \[DSE\], \[Cost\], \[Parameters\], and \[RSM\].
+The general structure of the configuration files is split up into five distinct sections: [General], [DSE], [Cost], [Parameters], and [RSM].
 The possible parameters and values for each section are outlined below.

-### General Section:
+### [General] Section:

-The \[General\] section contains the configuration options pertinent to the input and output file locations, and type of design problem.
+The [General] section contains the configuration options pertinent to the input and output file locations, and type of design problem.
 The possible input to this section are:

 Parameter | Description | Possible Values
 --------- | ----------- | ---------------
-'verbose' | a | a
+'verbose' | a | 'True' or 'False'
-'experiment_name' | a | a
+'experiment_name' | a | Any string value that can be valid filename 'results_dir' | a | a
+'train_input_filename' | a | a
+'train_output_filename' | a | a
+'test_input_filename' | a | a
-'results_dir' | a | a
+'test_output_filename' | a | a
 'dataset' | a | a
 'dataset_dir' | a | a
 'network_type' | a | a
 'problem_type' | a | a

-### DSE Section:
+### [DSE] Section:

-### Cost Section:
+### [Cost] Section:

-### Parameters Section:
+### [Parameters] Section:

-### RSM Section:
+### [RSM] Section:

-It should be noted that care should be taken when writing the \[Parameters\] and \[RSM\] sections of configuration files, as the parameter strings are executed by the Python interpreter.
+It should be noted that care should be taken when writing the [Parameters] and [RSM] sections of configuration files, as the parameter strings are executed by the Python interpreter.
 This ability was added for convenience when specifying parameters with many values to be explored; it is a given that the tool should not be run with root privileges.

 ## Dependencies